 There will be events held across Canada and will consist of 1 day events consisting of 10 stages.

 The Course of Fire will require between 225 and 275 rounds

 A typical course of fire will be:

 Long Range 100-300m

 We will be using one of the 4 standardized PRS Skills Stages scaled down for rimfire.
-Each 1-day match will have 2 of these stages and the 2-day regionals will contain all 4.
+Each 1-day match will have 2 of these stages.
 Stages are 2 minutes in duration.
 Targets will vary in size from 4" to 12" square targets.